Skip to Content

 How Do They Relate to Happiness?

 He argues that while emotions provide us with momentary experiences of pleasure or pain, judgments give rise to longer-lasting feelings like pride or shame.
 Emotions can certainly have a powerful impact on happiness.
-However, research suggests that judgments may play just as important a role in shaping our overall well-being.
+However, research suggests that judgments may play just as important in shaping our overall well-being.

 Origins of Social and Cognitive Psychologies